Werx Academy

 Do I need both G702 and G703 forms?

 Yes.
-The G702 summarizes billing totals, while the G703 provides the detailed line items to support those totals.
-They are used together to ensure accuracy and transparency.
+The G702 summarizes the billing totals.
+The G703 provides the line items that support those totals.
+They are used together for accuracy and transparency.

 An SOV is a detailed breakdown of a construction contract into individual items of work.
 Each line in the G703 ties back to the SOV to show progress and billing by task.